 With a 10x price difference it would be fair to expect a 10x difference in performance amongst these two machines, right?
 In reality, the biggest difference between these machines isn’t performance, but rather reliability.

 If you have been in the industry for any period of time you know that soft wash pumps are notorious for failing on the job.
 This is because SH is such a corrosive chemical that even pumps designed with special materials break down over time.
-The Predator Pump is made with cast iron metal which will break down very quickly if not maintained properly, and even if you are religious about flushing it out between jobs, it is only a matter of time before you will need to replace the Trash Pump.
+The Predator Pump is made with cast iron metal which will break down very quickly if not maintained properly.
+Even if you are religious about flushing it out between jobs, it is only a matter of time before you will need to replace the Trash Pump.

 This is where the warranty comes in.
 Harbor Freight is known for selling cheap sh*t with great warranties.
 For instance, the Predator Pump comes with a 90 day warranty.
 If the pump stops working you can bring it in for a replacement.
 They also sell an extended 1-year warranty for $55 which will come in handy because it’s very unlikely this pump lasts that long when subject to SH.
 (It’s unlikely to last 90 days to be honest)

-There is probably fine print that nullifies the warranty if a product is used outside of the scope of its purpose – in this case, the pump is developed for water not chlorine – but, after speaking to the cashier at my local Harbor Freight, he told me they don’t ask questions when it comes to warranties… Do with that info what you will.
+There is probably fine print that nullifies the warranty if a product is used outside of the scope of its purpose.
+In this case, the pump is developed for water not chlorine.
+But, after speaking to the cashier at my local Harbor Freight, he told me they don’t ask questions when it comes to warranties.
+Do with that info what you will.

 Oh, and make sure if you do return the pump for replacement that you empty any remaining gasoline from the tank or they won’t accept it!